StackStorm/st2-rbac-backend/README.md

 ## Installation

-NOTE: This happens automatically as part of the ``bwc-enterprise`` package post install step.
+NOTE: This happens automatically when using bwc installer script.

 1. Make sure the backend Python package is installed inside StackStorm virtualenv (``/opt/stackstorm/st2/``)